Zbr123/cypress-reactmeal/README.md

-# Manual Bugs and Improvemen
-- File with the Name Bugs-Improvement.pdf contains all the bugs and improvement

 # ReactMeal

     1. Install the dependencies by running npm install
     2. Start the app by running npm start

+# Manual Bugs and Improvement
+- File with the Name Bugs-Improvement.pdf contains all the bugs and improvement

 # cypress-reactmeal